12. Why are Balanda so frightened of this virus?

-Djiniyini opens the program by asking, “Why are Balanda so frightened of this disease”?
-Richard explains how the Black Death plagues in Europe 700 years ago killed between 75 and 200 million people.
-They dialogue about how Balanda were so frightened then because they weren’t sure what was causing the disease and deaths.
-Europeans thought it was sorcery, some sort of spiritual event.
+This program focuses on the European history of disease: how the Black Death plagues in Europe 700 years ago killed between 75 and 200 million people.
+People were so frightened then because they weren’t sure what was causing the disease and deaths.
+Europeans thought it was sorcery, or some sort of spiritual event.

-CORONAVIRUS 13: Ring a Ring a Rosie (with English subtitles)
+13. Ring a ring a Rosie

-For example, on their homeland estates they had plenty of land for toileting and they had small lakes and streams to bathe in.
+This program looks at what happened when Balanda (mainstream people) left their villages/estates and started moving into big cities.
+In the transition, Balanda changed many cultural things.
+For example, on their homeland estates they had plenty of land for toilet-ing and small lakes and streams to bathe in.

 This is a similar history as Yolŋu now experience.
 When they lived on their homeland estates, Yolŋu would walk off into the bush privately to go to the toilet.
 They would also swim in the rivers and billabongs across their estate on a daily basis.

-Again this history is important for Yolŋu to understand why mainstream Western society places high value on certain cultural activities around hygiene.
+However, when they moved into the missions, and now the central communities, things like toilets and places to wash are often in short supply.
+Again this history is important for Yolŋu people to understand why mainstream Western society places high values on certain cultural activities around hygiene.

-CORONAVIRUS 15: The discovery of germs (with English subtitles)
+15. The discovery of germs

 This program talks about how germs were first discovered.
 And that it took a long time after the discovery of germs for Balanda (mainstream people) to believe they were connected to the disease and sickness they were experiencing.